luizanisio/comparador_elastic/README.md

-text1 = 'Teste do teste do teste' text2 = 'Teste do teste do teste Teste do teste do teste Teste do teste do teste Teste do teste do teste da blá' text3 = 'Esse teste não é nunhum blá blá blá' textos=[text1,text2,text3] corpus = ' '.join(textos)
+text1 = 'Teste do teste do teste' text2 = 'Teste do teste do teste Teste do teste do teste Teste do teste do teste Teste do teste do teste da blá' text3 = 'Esse teste não é nenhum blá blá blá' textos=[text1,text2,text3] corpus = ' '.join(textos)